Hit Songwriter Bios—Danny Myrick

 For more about Danny Myrick click here.

 Expo says: Danny Myrick is a great new member of The Expo family.
-He's appeared numerous times and in 2010 is the co-writing "grand prize" for the best song in the Write With A Hit-Maker Contest country category.
+He's appeared numerous times and in 2010 he was the "grand prize" (hit-maker) for the best song in the Write With A Hit-Maker Contest country category.
 Super-talented, super-nice guy...you'll love working with or just talking with Danny Myrick.